 YQ FINAL DEADLINE NOTICE: ROSEN, A GLOBALLY RECOGNIZED FIRM, Encourages 17 Education & Technology Group Inc. Investors to Secure Counsel Before Important September 19 Deadline in Securities Class Action Filed by the Firm – YQ

-/EIN News/ -- NEW YORK, Sept.
-18, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of 17 Education & Technology Group Inc. (NASDAQ: YQ) pursuant and/or traceable to the registration statement and related prospectus (collectively, the “Registration Statement”) issued in connection with 17EdTech’s December 2020 initial public offering (the “IPO”), of the important September 19, 2022 lead plaintiff deadline, in the securities class action commenced by the Firm.
+NEW YORK, Sept.
+18, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of 17 Education & Technology Group Inc. YQ pursuant and/or traceable to the registration statement and related prospectus (collectively, the "Registration Statement") issued in connection with 17EdTech's December 2020 initial public offering (the "IPO"), of the important September 19, 2022 lead plaintiff deadline, in the securities class action commenced by the Firm.

 SO WHAT: If you purchased 17EdTech securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.